dhellmann/pymotw/PyMOTW/zipfile/index.rst

 Creating New Archives
 =====================

-To create a new archive, simple instantiate the ZipFile with a mode of 'w'.
+To create a new archive, simple instantiate the :class:`ZipFile` with a mode of ``'w'``.
 Any existing file is truncated and a new archive is started.
-To add files, use the write() method.
+To add files, use the :func:`write()` method.

 .. include:: zipfile_write.py
     :literal: